akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She sat with that for a moment.
 The garden was quiet, the last of the autumn flowers still clinging to colour.
 Goosie made a soft sound, content.

 “A cook,” she said at last.
-“I wonder whether my mother’s sister might come from Corby, if the Queen permit?
+“I wonder whether my mother’s sister might come from Blatherwycke, if the Queen permit?
 She has been widowed these two years and it is difficult for her there.
 She knows the hall.”

 Godfrey nodded.
 “If you think she would suit, I will mention it to the Queen.”